radian-software/mla-tex/README.md

     \end{document}

-Compile as follows, or however you prefer to compile XeTeX:
+Compile as you like.
+The following example shows compilatation with XeTeX but all 3 engines are supported.

     $ latexmk -pdfxe -interaction=nonstopmode <document>.tex